Kiran01bm/kubernetes-related/containerRuntimes/ReadMe.md

 1. Aligned with Kubernetes: As an official Kubernetes project, CRI-O releases in lock step with Kubernetes, with similar version numbers. ie. CRI-O 1.11.x works with Kubernetes 1.11.x.
 2. Lightweight: CRI-O is made of lots of small components, each with specific roles, working together with other pieces to give you a fully functional container experience.
 In comparison, the Docker Engine is a heavyweight daemon which is communicated to using the docker CLI tool in a client/server fashion.
 3. More Securable: Every container run using the Docker CLI is a ‘child’ of that large Docker Daemon.
 This complicates or outright prevents the use of tooling like cgroups & security constraints to provide an extra layer of protection to your containers.
 As CRI-O containers are children of the process that spawned it (not the daemon) they’re fully compatible with these tools without complication.
+4. With Docker Daemon - single process could be a single point of failure.
+5. Docker daemon runs as root, and adds complexity and attack surface.

 ## Podman
 Based on containers/libpod project Podman is a tool for managing Pods, Containers, and Container Images.
 The CLI for Podman is based on the Docker CLI, although Podman does not require a runtime daemon to be running in order to function.
 It is to CRI-O what the Docker CLI tool is to the Docker Engine daemon.
 It even has a very similar syntax.